aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/home/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">
-This historiola is found in the incantation text, "№ 42" published in <em>Aramaic Incantation Texts from Nippur, The [University of Pennsylvania] Museum Publications of the Babylonian Section.
+This historiola is found in the amulet, "№ 42" published in <em>Aramaic Incantation Texts from Nippur, The [University of Pennsylvania] Museum Publications of the Babylonian Section.
 Vol. 3</em> (Philadelphia, 1913) by James Alan Montgomery (1866-1949) transcribed and annotated by <a href="https://en.wikipedia.org/wiki/Richard_James_Horatio_Gottheil">Richard Gottheil</a> (1862-1936).
 The amulet is undated and unprovenanced -- as Dr. Montgomery explains in his introduction: "Towards the close of my work on this volume, Professor Richard Gottheil, who had several years ago thought of publishing the bowls, kindly forwarded me some notes and transcriptions which he had made in his preliminary essays.
 Among the papers was the copy of a text which is not now found in the Museum.
 It differed so radically from the other inscriptions that I inquired of Prof. Gottheil if it was taken from a bowl.
 He replied that he knew of no other source whence the text could have come into his set of papers.
 Accordingly on the hypothesis that the original text was once in the Museum, I venture to publish Prof. Gottheil's copy, and do so the more readily because of its interesting character and the illustration it affords to several points in the texts above.
 It contains a form of the Lilith legend, widespread in folklore, and a bowl would have been a perfectly proper place for a text of this prophylactic character..."

 After his translation, Montgomery includes the following important details relayed by Gottheil: